Cat in Heat - Dealing with a cat in heat

 3. The cat pill (hormone therapy, with risks).

-Read about the associated risks at Pharmapets.com
+Read about the associated risks at Pharmapets.nl

 4. Soothing supplements or pheromones